 Employees with or without a qualified disability who still experience physical discomfort in the workplace and/or have physical difficulty meeting job demands may contact the Musculoskeletal Injury Prevention Program (MIPP) .
 Faculty and staff may request evaluation, training and design/planning consultation to prevent injury or disability and to enhance work comfort and productivity.
-MIPP services are available at no charge courtesy of Benefit Services.
+MIPP services are available at no charge courtesy of HR Services & Transitions Center.

 Applicants for employment requesting an accommodation for a disability so that they may participate in the selection process should contact the Office of Workforce Policy and Labor Relations (WPLR) .

 Faculty and staff may begin the process with their supervisor, local HR representative, or by contacting Medical Leaves Administration directly.
 Supervisors will notify the appropriate human resources representative of any requests brought to their attention.
 Students need to contact Student Disability Services.

 To initiate a request for disability accommodation, employees must fill out the Cover Page and Medical Verification Form and return the forms to Medical Leaves.
 The contents of the form are confidential, and the form will not be placed in the employment record file.
 If you would rather speak with someone from Medical Leaves before submitting a request, please contact us.